computer-geek64/article-engagement-predictor/README.md

 **Data Cleaning**
 * Removing incomplete features that don’t have data points for every column
 * Trim whitespace on raw text
-* Expand contractions and similar constructs (there’s a library for this)
+* Expand contractions and similar constructs
-* Lowercase all text, remove non-English characters  (there’s a library for this) **
+* Lowercase all text, remove non-English characters
-* Convert English number words to actual numbers (there’s a library for this)
+* Convert English number words to actual numbers
-* Remove stopwords and words of length <= 2 or 3  (there’s a library for detecting stopwords)
+* Remove stopwords and words of length <= 2 or 3

 **Feature Engineering**
 Drop appropriate columns from each CSV with justification